Checklist for fibromyalgia symptoms.

 What differentiates fibromyalgia symptoms in females from symptoms in men is the presence of “tender points” which can be localized in the neck, chest, elbows, or other parts of the body.
 They can become more painful when pressure is applied to them.

-Other particular symptoms in women include migraine, abdominal pain, pelvic pain, breast tenderness, and difficulty sleeping.
+Other particular symptoms in women include migraines, abdominal pain, pelvic pain, breast tenderness, and difficulty sleeping.
 Women are also more prone to depression and anxiety, but not only that, unlike men, women may have more cognitive issues such as difficulty concentrating and memory problems.

 Women who suffer from fibromyalgia experience fatigue and difficulty concentrating, which can lead to problems performing daily tasks.
 Since fibromyalgia is a chronic illness, symptoms can come and go over time, so it’s important to be aware of them.